bmkramer/ukri_oa_baseline/README.md

 # UKRI OA baseline values - exploration using open data sources

-Code documented here is used to generate the dataset accompanying the report "Monitoring and evaluation of UKRI's Open Access Policy: Exploring the use of open data sources to inform baseline values"
+Code documented here is used to generate the dataset accompanying the 2024 report
+*"Monitoring and evaluation of UKRI's Open Access Policy: Exploring the use of open data sources to inform baseline values"*

 Report:
 Dataset: